FIVAN0/capacitor-sunmi-printer/README.md

 505 → Printer not detected
 507 → Printer firmware update failed

-Note 1: these return values are applicable to all SUNMI devices, but some status can't be obtained due to hardware configuration.
+Note 1: these return values are applicable to all SUNMI devices, but some status can’t be obtained due to hardware configuration.
 For example, cover open detection is not applicable to handheld devices.

-Note 2: V1 devices currently can't support this interface; you can also get it asynchronously by registering broadcast apart from getting status proactively
+Note 2: V1 devices currently can’t support this interface; you can also get it asynchronously by registering broadcast apart from getting status proactively

 **Returns:** <code>Promise&lt;{ status: <a href="#printerstatusenum">PrinterStatusEnum</a>; code: number; }&gt;</code>